Football Official

 From youth fooball - can you intentionally trip the ball carrier?
 Our running back was tripped intentionally and the ref said that was ok.

-Asked by Steve about 11 years ago
+Asked by Steve over 11 years ago

 The ref is correct.
 Most youth programs that I'm familiar with use high school rules, with appropriate modifications for the age of the younger and smaller players.
 The National Federation (that's high school) rules book has two points on this.
 Rule 9, Section 3, Article 2b: A player shall not block an opponent below the waist except to tackle a runner or player pretending to be a runner.
 And specifically on tripping, there's Rule 9, Section 3, Article 7: A player shall not trip an opponent who is not a runner.
 These are safety issues.
 The theory, I would guess, is that a runner is expecting to be hit at any time and from, literaly, any angle.
 Blocking below the waist can be very dangerous.
 You're hearing a lot about it now with the NFL restricting hits above the shoulder; analysts - many of them former players - are now saying tacklers are going to go low to avoid the head shots, and that can be a very dangerous hit.
 Tripping is also legal against the runner only in college.